 If you plan on using this sauce as a dipping sauce, then I recommend you cook the sauce by simmering it in a pan over a low to medium heat for a few minutes.
 This helps to cook the raw ginger and garlic added to the sauce ingredients.
 Plus, cooking the sauce helps to intensify the flavour.

 Creating the perfect balance of sweet and savoury is key when making Chinese bbq sauce, once you mix the ingredients together, have a taste and add more sugar or savoury sauces to get the perfect balance for you.
+I like it how it is, but you may want to add more or less of a particular ingredient.

 Traditional char siu sauce has a deep red colour due to the use of red fermented bean curd.
 If you want to achieve a bright red colour, add red food colouring (red food colouring does not affect the taste).
 I use a combination of fermented bean curd and red food colouring when I want a vibrant red colour when making char siu.